codefornola/assessor-scraper/README.md

 # assessor-scraper

-The goal of this project is to transform the data from the Orleans Parish Assessor's Office [website](http://nolaassessor.com/) into a format that is better suited for analysis.
+The goal of this project is to transform the data from the Orleans Parish Assessor's Office [website](http://nolaassessor.com/) into formats that are better suited for data analysis.

 ## development environment setup